-40. Applicability of Outdoor Rules to Indoor Competitions
+40. Applicability of 400m Standard Oval Track Stadium Rules to Short Track Competitions

-With the exceptions stated in the following Rules of this Part V and the requirement for wind measurement set out in Rules 17 and 29 of the Technical Rules, the Rules of Parts I to IV for outdoor competitions shall apply to Indoor Competitions.
+With the exceptions stated in the following Rules of this Part V and, in the case of performances made in an enclosed and covered facility, the requirement for wind measurement set out in Rules 17 and 29 of the Technical Rules, the Rules of Parts I to IV for 400m Standard Oval Track Stadium competitions shall apply to Short Track Competitions.

-41. The Indoor Stadium
+41. The Short Track Stadium

-- 41.1 The stadium shall be completely enclosed and covered.
-Lighting, heating and ventilation shall be provided to give satisfactory conditions for competition. - 41.2 The Field of Play should include an oval track; a straight track for sprints and hurdles; runways and landing areas for jumping events.
+- 41.1 The stadium may be completely enclosed and covered.
+If enclosed and covered, lighting, heating and ventilation shall be provided to give satisfactory conditions for competition. - 41.2 The Field of Play should include an oval track; a straight track for sprints and hurdles; runways and landing areas for jumping events.
 In addition, a circle and landing sector for the Shot Put should be provided, whether permanently or temporarily.
 All the facilities should conform to the specifications in the World Athletics Track and Field Facilities Manual. - 41.3 All the tracks, runways or take-off surface areas shall be covered with a synthetic material that should preferably be able to accept 6mm spikes in running shoes (See also Regulation 11 of the Athletic Shoe Regulations).

-Indoor Track and Field competitions under paragraphs 1.1, 1.2, 1.3 and 1.6 of the International Competition definition should be held only on facilities that hold a World Athletics Indoor Athletics Facility Certificate.
-It is recommended that, when such facilities are available, competitions under paragraphs 1.4, 1.5, 1.7, 1.8, 1.9 and 1.10 of the International Competition definition should also be held on these facilities.
+Short Track Athletics competitions under paragraphs 1. (a), (b), (c) and 2. (a), (b) of the World Rankings Competition definition should be held only on facilities that hold a World Athletics Short Track Athletics Facility Certificate.
+It is recommended that, when such facilities are available, competitions under paragraphs 1. (d), (e) and 2. (c), (d), (e) of the World Rankings Competition definition should also be held on these facilities.

-41.4 The foundation on which the synthetic surface of the tracks, runways and take-off areas is laid shall be either solid e.g. concrete or, if of suspended construction (such as wooden boards or plywood sheets mounted on joists), without any special sprung sections and, as far as technically possible, each runway shall have a uniform resilience throughout.
+41.4 The foundation on which the synthetic surface of the tracks, runways and take-off areas is laid shall be either solid, e.g. concrete or, if of suspended construction (such as wooden boards or plywood sheets mounted on joists), without any special sprung sections and, as far as technically possible, each runway shall have a uniform resilience throughout.
 This shall be checked, for the take-off area for the jumps, before each competition.

-Note (i): A "sprung section" is any deliberately engineered or constructed section designed to give extra assistance to an athlete.
+Note: A "sprung section" is any deliberately engineered or constructed section designed to give extra assistance to an athlete.

-Note (ii): The World Athletics Track and Field Facilities Manual, which is available from the World Athletics Office, or may be downloaded from the World Athletics website, contains more detailed and defined specifications for planning and construction of indoor stadia including diagrams for track measurement and marking.
+Note (i): The World Athletics Track and Field Facilities Manual, which is available from the World Athletics Office, or may be downloaded from the World Athletics website, contains more detailed and defined specifications for planning and construction of Short Track stadia including diagrams for track measurement and marking.

-Note (iii): The current standard forms required to be used for the certification application and measurement report as well as the Certification System Procedures are available from the World Athletics Office, or may be downloaded from the World Athletics website.
+Note (ii): The current standard forms required to be used for the certification application and measurement report as well as the Certification System Procedures are available from the World Athletics Office, or may be downloaded from the World Athletics website.

-Lack of suitable lighting is a common problem for Indoor Competitions.
+Lack of suitable lighting is a common problem for covered stadium competitions.
 A covered stadium must have a lighting which allows a correct and fair delivery of the events and if there is television coverage the illumination level may need to be higher.
 The finish line area(s) may require additional lighting for the Fully Automatic Timing.